-But what makes the Route of the 7 lakes in Argentina so special?
-Well, it’s the most scenic route in the country which makes it the first choice for anyone who would like to venture into a 180-kilometer self-drive trip experience.
+What makes the Route of the 7 lakes in Argentina so special?
+Well, it’s the most scenic route in the country and the first choice for anyone who would like to venture into a 180-kilometer self-drive trip experience.
 There are many villages and natural highlights to visit along this road.
 In 6 days you can travel from Bariloche to San Martín de Los Andes.
 What would you find on the road?
 Let’s see!

 Your starting point will be Bariloche and if you are there you can easily drive through another famous scenic circuit called “Circuito Chico” (Small circuit) to discover the Campanario Hill and wander the Llao-Llao Península.
 This is a 40-minute drive where you’ll appreciate Lake Moreno and Nahuel Huapi too.
 The advantage on go in your own car is that you can stop as much as you want in the viewpoints.

 This is where the Route of the 7 lakes officially starts for you because you’ll take Route 40 and drive to the southern shore of Lake Traful where this enchanting village sits.
 In this part of the road, the most important place to visit is the Valle Encantado and if you want, you can make a stop to visit a submerged forest which is in the first “official” lake of the circuit, the Nahuel Huapi.